vrthra/hadb/pgsql-cluster/README.md

 ```
 # tail -f /opt/puppet/var/lib/pgsql/9.2/data/pg_log/*.log
 ```
-Take a new window in tmux and switch to pgsql user you can go back to the log tail window to monitor slave progress you may have to wait for a minute while the cron kicks off 'No entry present in hba is normal'.
+Take a new window in tmux and switch to pgsql user you can go back to the log tail window to monitor slave progress you may have to wait for a minute while the cron kicks off
 ```
 ^b c
 # pg